-Setting the preselection time
+Setting a departure time

-You can set three preselection times using the timer.
+You can set three departure times with the timer.

-After a malfunction or if the battery has been disconnected, you must set the preselection times again.
-You can find information on malfunctions in the "Problems with the auxiliary warm-air heater" section (▷ page 115).
+After a malfunction or if the battery has been disconnected, you must set the departure times again.
+You can find information on malfunctions in the "Problems with the auxiliary warm-air heater" section (> page 117).

-- ► Press the or button until the symbol in the menu bar flashes. - ► Press the OK button.
-In the program column, the 123 preselection memory numbers appear.
-The selected preselection memory flashes.

-- ▶ Press the or button to select the desired preselection memory. - ► Press the OK button.
-The preselection memory is selected.
-The days are shown. - ➤ Set the day and time as described in the "Setting the day, time and operating duration" section (▷ page 113).
+- ▶ Press the or button until the P symbol in the menu bar flashes. - ► Press the OK button.
+In the program column, the 123 numbers of the presets appear.
+The selected preset flashes. - ► Press the OK button.
+The preset is selected.
+The days are shown. - ► Set the day and time as described in the "Setting the day, time and operating duration" section (▷ page 115).